imonlinux/linux-voice-assistant/README.md

 ### What's working:
 - This fork introduces the ability to use Wyoming OpenWakeWord (OWW) instead of MicroWakeWord (MWW).
-- Now supports **both ALSA and PulseAudio** playback backends using the updated `linux_voice_assistant/mpv_player.py`.
+- Now supports **ALSA, PulseAudio and PipeWire** playback backends using the updated `linux_voice_assistant/mpv_player.py`.
-- You can choose between ALSA and PulseAudio with either MWW or OWW simply by enabling the matching systemd service file.
+- You can choose between ALSA, PulseAudio, or PipeWire with either MWW or OWW simply by enabling the matching systemd service file.
 - You can change the OWW wake word within HA after the VLA is registered. (defaults to the wake word defind in the systemd config file)

 ## Installation